-XI.
-Public Access to Records
+11. Public Access to Records

 Records of investment transactions are maintained by the System at its office located at 30 North Third Street, Harrisburg, PA 17101.
-Requests for public inspection or copies of documents that are a matter of public record will be honored in a manner consistent with Pennsylvania Right-To-Know Law (RTKL), 65 P.S. §§66.1 - 66.9, and SERS' Right-To-Know-Law Policy regarding the dissemination of public information.
-Inquiries should be directed to SERS' Right-To-Know Law Official.
-This Right To Know Law Policy is incorporated by reference into this Policy.
+Requests for public inspection or copies of documents that are a matter of public record will be honored in a manner consistent with the Pennsylvania Right-to-Know Law (RTKL), 65 P.S. §§ 101 - 3104, and SERS' Right-To-Know Law Policy regarding the dissemination of public information.
+Inquiries should be directed to SERS' Right-to-Know Law Open-Records Officer.
+This Right-to-Know Law Policy is incorporated by reference into this Policy.

-XII.
-Procedures for Amending this Policy Statement
+12. Procedures for Amending this Policy Statement